Relectrik/Projects/README.md

 - CMSI3300 (Artificial Intelligence) Homework 2: Utilizing Bayesian Networks, Maximum Expected Utility and Value of Perfect Information to make intelligent decisions given a set of probabilities within a system.
 Worked with [**Aidan Bryce Dionisio**].

+- CMSI3300 (Artificial Intelligence) Homework 3: Utilizing Hidden Markov Models, to utilize particle filtering and noise emissions to solve a UC Berkeley Pacman problem by leveraging sklearn.
+Worked with [**Aidan Bryce Dionisio**].

+- CMSI3300 (Artificial Intelligence) Homework 4: Utilizing data files to make predictions on wikipedia comments, and salary with neural networks by leveraging preprocessing methods in sklearn's toolkit.
+Worked with [**Aidan Bryce Dionisio**].

 ## Personal Projects

 - Smart-Calendar: Current work-in-progress passion project that automatically and intelligently gives you a scheduled calendar with to-dos depending on your preferences.
 Back-end and algorithmic/AI focused. https://github.com/Relectrik/Smart-Calendar.